MicrosoftDocs/cloud-adoption-framework/docs/innovate/business-value.md

 ## What is business value?

-To define business value, it is understood that business value is an informal term which might vary from business to business.
-It's the net benefit that will be realized by the customer and includes all forms of value which determine the health and well-being of the company in the long run.
+Business value is an informal term that might vary from business to business.
+It's the net benefit realized by the customer and includes all forms of value, which determines the health and well-being of the company in the long run.

 ## Qualifying questions to determine business value